AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Fourth Century; nor did that error crystallize into the Catholic purgatory until later.

-Hagenbach says: \"Comparing Gregory\'s doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory.\"
+Hagenbach says: "Comparing Gregory's doctrine with the earlier, and more spiritual notions concerning the efficacy of the purifying fire of the intermediate state, we may adopt the statement of Schmidt that the belief in a lasting desire of perfection, which death itself cannot quench, degenerated into a belief in purgatory."

-Plumptre[^158] has a valuable statement: \"In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first ages) went up without a doubt or misgiving, in prayers for the souls of the departed;\" showing that they could not have regarded their condition as unalterably fixed at death.
+Plumptre[^158] has a valuable statement: "In every form; from the solemn liturgies which embodied the belief of her profoundest thinkers and truest worshipers, to the simple words of hope and love which were traced over the graves of the poor, her voice (the church of the first ages) went up without a doubt or misgiving, in prayers for the souls of the departed;" showing that they could not have regarded their condition as unalterably fixed at death.

-Prof. Plumptre quotes from Lee\'s *Christian Doctrine of Prayer for the Departed*, to show the early Christians\' belief that intercessions for the dead would be of avail to them.
+Prof. Plumptre quotes from Lee's *Christian Doctrine of Prayer for the Departed*, to show the early Christians' belief that intercessions for the dead would be of avail to them.
 Even Augustine accepted the doctrine.
-He prayed after his mother\'s death, that her sins might be forgiven, and that his father might also receive pardon.[^159]
+He prayed after his mother's death, that her sins might be forgiven, and that his father might also receive pardon.[^159]

-\"The Platonic doctrine of a separate state where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.\"
+"The Platonic doctrine of a separate state where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead."

-Uhlhorn gives similar testimony: \"For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom, which vividly exhibited the connection between the church above and the church below.\"
+Uhlhorn gives similar testimony: "For deceased persons their relatives brought gifts on the anniversary of their death, a beautiful custom, which vividly exhibited the connection between the church above and the church below."

-Origen\'s tenet of Catharsis or Purification was absorbed by the growing belief in purgatory.[^160]
+Origen's tenet of Catharsis or Purification was absorbed by the growing belief in purgatory.[^160]

 ## Important Thoughts.